 In case you’d like to double-check the building’s bona fides, here’s a link to the Seven Stars’ Historic England list entry.
 Yes, it contains a few caveats, and details of 19th century remodelling, but you’re unlikely to find a list entry for any other London pub that admits to the distinct possibility of it being as intrinsically and substantially old as this one.

 It’s only right to mention that Brandwood and Jephcote’s London Heritage Pubs (CAMRA, 2008) asserts that “the building itself probably dates only from the 1680s.”
-No supporting evidence is offered for this claim but if it were true the Seven Stars would drop to the middle of the top 10 below.
+No supporting evidence is offered for this claim but if it were true the Seven Stars would drop several places down the top 10, below.

-Either way, if you’re looking for a stereotypical Olde English hostelry interior, you won’t find that at the Seven Stars.
-Perhaps that’s why it didn’t feature at all in the Londonist’s Best Old London Pubs poll.
+Either way, if you’re looking for an archetypal Olde English hostelry interior, you won’t find that at the Seven Stars.
+Perhaps that’s why it didn’t feature in the Londonist’s Best Old London Pubs poll.
 But if you want a characterful little pub that really could be as old as you can get in London, Hidden London recommends the Seven Stars highly, though it gets a bit crowded with local lawyers at peak times on weekdays.

 Based on John Hawkins’ list but with several revisions

 |1||The Seven Stars||Carey Street, WC2||1602|